Neurotransmitters and their Role in Addiction and Substance Abuse

 What Actions do Neurotransmitters Transmit?

-Excitatory action: these Neurotransmitters (norepinephrine, epinephrine, glutamate, etc.) excite the neuron.
+- Excitatory action: these Neurotransmitters (norepinephrine, epinephrine, glutamate, etc.) excite the neuron.
 Hence, the message is ‘fired off’ – implying the message keeps moving to the next cell.

-Inhibitory action: these Neurotransmitters stop the message from moving further, unlike excitatory Neurotransmitters.
+- Inhibitory action: these Neurotransmitters stop the message from moving further, unlike excitatory Neurotransmitters.
 Examples of Neurotransmitters in this category are: serotonin, glycine, and GABA (Gamma-aminobutyric acid).

-What are the Types of Neurotransmitters?
+What Are The Types of Neurotransmitters?

 Amino acid Neurotransmitters